openfaas/www/_posts/2021-07-09-faas-storage-cassandra-astra.md

 First of all, you'll need to deploy OpenFaaS to a Kubernetes cluster, you can follow [our deployment instructions here](https://docs.openfaas.com/deployment/kubernetes/).
 You can use a local cluster like KinD or a managed Kubernetes engine.

-I was pleasantly surprised to see a console for Cassandra built into the UI, where you can run queries and create collections.
+I was pleasantly surprised to see a console for Cassandra built into the UI, where you can run queries and create tables.
+Why is that useful?
+It means I didn't have to install and configure a CLI on my local computer to test things out.

 ![CQL console](/images/2021-07-astra/cql.jpg)